 C- Under the Court of Appeal Act 2014, the Court of Appeal was given the appellate jurisdiction previously exercised by the Courts-Martial Appeal Court.

 (i) The appeal is determined on a record of the proceedings at the courts-martial with power to hear new or additional evidence or to refer any matter for report to the president or the judge advocate of the courts-martial.

 (ii) If the appeal is against the finding and the sentence, the court may affirm or reverse the finding in whole or in part, or order a new trial or vary the sentence.

 (iii) If the appeal is limited to either finding or sentence, the court is confined to dealing with the matter which is the subject of the appeal.

 (iv) The court also has power to review a finding or sentence (which was the subject of a previous appeal) where new evidence shows that there has been a miscarriage of justice.

 Composition of the court

-The Court of Appeal is composed of a President and nine ordinary judges.
+The Court of Appeal is composed of a President and fifteen ordinary judges.
 The Chief Justice and the President of the High Court are ex officio judges of the Court of Appeal.